miniquandt/Duffy4Commish/README.md

 In DBeaver, you are able to run SQL queries and export them by:
 - clicking the [Export data] button at the bottom of the screen
 - Export Target:
-    - select JSON files
+    - Select JSON files
 - Extraction Settings
     - Single query
-    - fetch size 300000
+    - Fetch size 300000
         - Or any number larger than the largest query count
 - Format settings
     - no change